sniprbiome/PyVenus/README.md

 A variable works just like a standard Python variable.
 The difference is that it has to be initiated like a class (```var = Variable(starting_value)```) and its value has be set using the value property (```var.value = new_value```)

-Using the ```Variable``` class from pyVenus is only required when working with output parameters.
+Using the ```Variable``` class from PyVenus is only required when working with output parameters.
 Otherwise, simply specifying the value or passing a normal Python variable also works.
 All three examples below give the same result:

 ```python
 smt_ch.aspirate(star_device, buffer, 100, lc.lcHighVolumeFilter_Water_DispenseSurface_Empty, increment_sequence=0)